wdi-sg/choose_your_own_adventure_js/readme.md

 * You are in a dark room.
 Would you like to enter the left door or the right door?
    * (user chooses left door)
    * You enter a drawing room with heavy curtains.
 A mage is sitting on the sofa.
 Would You like to talk to him?
 Yes, talk to him/Leave through the right door/Leave through the left door -----> **Left door leads to the dark room**

+### Further
+**newline**: if you want to output formatted paragraphs of text, you can try `\n` which creates a new line in yoour text.

+Refactor your code to create a function or series of functions that formats your output in a nice way.

 ### Further: Make Your Game More Complex